-Follow a recipe; follow food safety & hygiene rules; tidy away; use a sieve; rub fat into flour; knead; shape dough; use balance/digital scales; use a citrus squeezer/zester.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use a sieve; rub fat into flour; knead; shape dough; use weighing scales; use a citrus squeezer/zester.

-Citrus zester, sieve, mixing bowl, baking tray, fork, oven gloves, cooling rack.
+Weighing scales, citrus zester, sieve, knife, mixing bowl, baking tray, fork, oven gloves, cooling rack.

 Ingredients (serves 8):